Bjorn-Eu/Elego/README.md

 Some of the resources we found useful while working on this program:

--The book "Deep learning and the game of go" by Pumperla and Ferguson, which provides an accessible introduction to writing an AI for Go.
+- The book "Deep learning and the game of go" by Pumperla and Ferguson, which provides an accessible introduction to writing an AI for Go.
 - The 'minigo' project, a go AI written in Python.
 - The 'KataGo' project, the currently strongest available open source go AI.